section-io/docs/content/tutorials/integrations/bigcommerce/_index.md

   - /bigcommerce/
 ---

-Bigcommerce is a popular ecommerce SaaS that benefits from Section performance optmization.
+Bigcommerce is a popular ecommerce SaaS that benefits from Section performance optimization.

 Section delivers speed improvements to Bigcommerce through location optimization, HTML Streaming and caching of static assets using Varnish Cache.